danbudimir/AppBuilder-to-CodeApp/README.md

 This guide documents how to take a live app built with the **Microsoft 365 App Builder** — extract its React/TypeScript source, and merge it into a **Power Apps Code App** Vite template.
 The end result is a fully working local project integrated with the Power Apps SDK, wired to Dataverse, and runnable inside the Power Apps host via Local Play.

-This entire exercise, start to finish, was done using GitHub Copilot in VSCode, no manual intervention was required other than a natural language conversation and on one occasion providing a reference from the DevTools Network tab so the CLI had a token it could use to authenticate.
+This entire exercise, start to finish, was done using GitHub Copilot in VS Code, no manual intervention was required other than a natural language conversation and on one occasion providing a reference from the DevTools Network tab so the CLI had a token it could use to authenticate.

 ---